spruceUI/spruceOS/README.md

  - All emulators and cores are preconfigured with performance considered.

+ - Emulator systems are automatically detected games and show in the Games menu.

+ - Advanced Settings App added.

  - Auto Save/Quick Shutdown + Resume feature added.

  - GameSwitcher App added.

+ - Multiple WiFi networks can be remembered.

+ - Automatic Firmware Updater App added.

  - Syncthing App added.